 We have listened to your requests and have decided to give you another night of skating throughout your week.
-We are now open on Wednesday evenings from 5:00 pm – 9:00 pm.
+We are now open on Wednesday evenings all Summer from 5:00 pm – 9:00 pm.
 Break up your week and come out and take some laps for a couple hours by yourself or bring the kids.

 Wednesday tend to give you a little more room on the rink giving first time skaters to enjoy themselves while learning the tricks of the trade.
 We have always found it is a favorite for the adults who want to get out and stretch their legs and get in a little cardio for the week.
 Bring the kids out to burn off some of their energy.
 We are a big family here and enjoy seeing everyone’s smiling faces.